perlorg/perlweb/docs/lists/data/README.txt

 Here's a suggested workflow:

+cp lists.json lists.json.old
-cp lists.json lists.json.orig
+cp lists.json lists.json.new
-edit lists.json
+edit lists.json.new
-validate.pl -d lists.json > lists.json.new
+validate.pl -d lists.json.new > lists.json
-diff -u lists.json lists.json.new
+diff -u lists.json.old lists.json

-if there are any diffs, edit lists.json and repeat.
+if there are any inappropriate diffs, edit lists.json.new and repeat.